ivanprytula/price-navigator/docs/work_notes.rst

 Specific problems/issues solved while setup and working on this project
 -----------------------------------------------------------------------

-Get rid of whitenoise "No directory at" warning
+[Local setup] Get rid of whitenoise "No directory at" warning
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 It was necessary to add such a fixture because the pytest job in the CI workflow had failed.